45 academic writing tools to improve your manuscript

 Academic writing tools for plagiarism check

 Plagiarism is a serious offence in academic writing and can have severe consequences for students and researchers.
-It involves using someone else’s work without proper attribution and can result in a lower grade, rejection of the paper or even legal action.
-To avoid such issues, writers must ensure that their work is original and properly cited.
+To avoid it, writers must ensure that their work is original and properly cited.
 Fortunately, there are a variety of academic writing tools, such as Grammarly, Crossref Similarity Check or QuillBot’s plagiarism checker, that can help users check their work for plagiarism and ensure that they have properly cited all sources.

 Grammarly

-Grammarly’s plagiarism checker detects plagiarism in your text and checks for other writing issues.
-It compares your text to billions of web pages and academic papers stored in ProQuest’s databases.
+Grammarly’s plagiarism checker detects plagiarism in a text and compares it to billions of web pages and academic papers stored in ProQuest’s databases.

 • Free